 A PO Box is short for a post office box and is a personal (or commercial) mailbox located inside of a post office, exactly what the name suggests.
 You get assigned a specific box number and key and can get ultra-secure drop-offs inside the postal office.

 There are now private companies that offer a service called “virtual PO Boxes.”
-These are not the same thing as a PO Box.
+These are not the same thing as a PO box.
 This offers people the ability to claim an address for their business, then get their mail forwarded to them.
+Virtual PO boxes are popular with companies that want a mailing address in a major city like New York or Los Angeles, without having to pay a lot of money to rent an office.

 Virtual PO Boxes are not managed by the US Postal System, which means that they are not official PO Boxes.
 Therefore, they are not found in post offices, and being able to access them is not guaranteed in the same way a real PO Box is.